qinhuang-poliecon/qinhuang-poliecon.github.io/_pages/about.md

 ---

 <div style="text-align: justify; font-size: 0.9em">
 I am a PhD Candidate in Political Science at Northwestern University, specializing in Comparative Politics and Research Methods.
 My research focuses on comparative political economy, institutional change, and bureaucratic politics.
-Methodologically, I explore how machine-learning algorithms can complement qualitative approaches to theory and conceptual development.
+Methodologically, I explore how machine-learning algorithms can complement qualitative induction.
 My dissertation book project examines the varieties of regional economies in China, their historical evolution, and China's integration into global capitalism.
 It also advances a new approach to concept formation by combining quantitative clustering with qualitative typology.
 </div>